Only 420€ per week!

 For participants below 18, parental consent is required and for participants above 65, medical clearance is required.

-You can expect to share a room (dormitory style) on single gender basis.
+You can expect to share a room on single gender basis.
 The bathroom is shared and western toilets are available.

-The meals will contain a mix of local and other types of Western food.
+The meals will contain a mix of local and various types of Western food.

 There are ATMs, mini marts, some shops and restaurants available in the city center.